 The critic apparently did not see the mud; instead, s/he saw what s/he expected.
 The critic lost an important opportunity to find out much more about what the work might be doing – and in the process, closed that door for some other people as well.

 Absent an intense emotional association, we usually find it easiest to remember new data that we can relate to something we already "know."
 It takes an effort even to register, let alone understand, data that does not fit with our preconceptions.

 As indispensable as preconceptions are to our functioning in the world at all, it is often at least as important that we make a sincere effort first and above all to simply observe what is actually there.

 This is the main point of this post.
-You cannot “get” good art or literature, unless you are first willing to take the risk of foregoing coming up with the quick, glib summation.
+You cannot “get” good art or literature, unless you first take the time to notice its actual features – even at the the risk of foregoing coming up with a quick, quotable summation.

-You must, above all, observe; you must especially look for and try to remember that which does not make sense.
+You must, above all, observe; you must perhaps especially look for and think about that which does not seem quite right.

 The fact is, most artists leave plenty of clues to their intentions in plain sight.

 Inland Empire: I agree this one’s a challenge, and I don't yet get it, at least not all of it.
 I’ve only seen it once (last nite), and I was tired, and I’ve only seen 2 other movies by Lynch, Eraserhead and Mulholland Drive.
 But I do not believe Inland is meaningless.